Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### 33. **Space**
 In the Conflux network, "Space" refers to a specific environment within the network.
 For example, Core Space refers to the original Conflux network, while eSpace is the virtualized Ethereum chain running on top of the Core Space network.
 The two spaces are logically independent of each other and do not affect each other except for certain cross-space operations.

-Refer to [spaces](./spaces.md) for more information.
+Refer to [Spaces](./spaces.md) for more information.

 ### 34. **Sponsorship Mechanism**
 In Conflux, the gas fee for contract execution is not paid by users but by contract sponsors.
 This sponsorship mechanism allows DApp users on Conflux to not worry about gas fees, improving user experience.
 Sponsors can set up a sponsorship by depositing CFX into a contract, and they can withdraw the sponsorship at any time.

+Refer to [Sponsor Mechanism](../../core/learn/core-space-basics/sponsor-mechanism.md) for more information.

 ### 35. **Staking (in Conflux)**
 Staking in Conflux refers to the process of participating in the network consensus by locking up a certain amount of CFX.
 Stakers can earn rewards for their participation.
 This mechanism helps to secure the network and incentivize participation.

+Refer to [Staking FAQs](../mine-stake/stake/faqs.md) for more information.

 ### 36. **Transactions**
 A Conflux transaction is a single instruction composed by an external actor with a Conflux account, and this instruction is cryptographically signed using the sender account's private key to prevent transaction forge.
 A transaction can involve a simple transfer of CFX (the native currency of Conflux), a transfer of tokens (such as ERC20 or ERC721), a deployment of a new smart contract, or an execution of a function on an existing smart contract.
 Transactions are the only way to store or update data on the blockchain.

-Refer to [transactions](./transactions.md) for more information.
+Refer to [Transactions](./transactions.md) for more information.

 ### 37. **Tree-Graph**
 In the context of Conflux, the Tree-Graph is a novel consensus mechanism that allows for high throughput and low latency in large-scale decentralized networks.
 Unlike traditional blockchain systems that follow a linear chain, Conflux forms a tree-like structure of blocks, allowing for multiple blocks to be produced concurrently.
 This structure is key to Conflux's ability to process a high number of transactions per second.

+Refer to [Tree-Graph](../conflux-basics/consensus-mechanisms/proof-of-work/tree-graph.md) for more information.

 ### 38. **Wallet**
 In the context of blockchain, a wallet is a digital place to store cryptocurrency.
 It can be in the form of a software (online or offline) or hardware device.
-In the Conflux network, users can use wallets like the Conflux Portal to manage their CFX and interact with the network.
+In the Conflux Network, users can use wallets like Fluent to manage their CFX and interact with the network.

+Refer to [Wallets](../tutorials/wallets/wallets.mdx) for more information about supported wallets.